 Jamaica!
 The name alone calls to mind a place where life seems like an endless day on a Caribbean beach.
 But let’s face it, not everyone can fly there on a whim.
 So why not plan a Caribbean themed engagement party using the beauty of Jamaica as your inspiration?
 We’re not talking about a grand production at a hotel or fancy restaurant.
 Instead, this is for an “at-home party”—the trendy, new way to mark a special occasion.
 Here, the guest list includes just your closest friends and family.
 Plus, the event is friendly on your budget, since you have total control of every detail.

-1. Go Crazy With Color!
+1. Go Crazy With Color for a Jamaican Party!

 We’re just in love with the idea of recreating the look of a Jamaican plantation—complete with coconut trees and pineapple fields.
 Bold colors are everywhere.